Flexberry/flexberry.github.io/pages/products/flexberry-orm/data-service/fo_construction-ds.en.md

 ds.CustomizationString="DSN=LibNetSample";
 ```

-2.In WinForms applications you can `бросить` [service data](fo_data-service.html) on the form as the control, and then configure it using standard window editing properties in the Visual Studio environment.
+2.In WinForms applications you can throw» «[service data](fo_data-service.html) on the form as the control, and then configure it using standard window editing properties in the Visual Studio environment.

 3.[Get it from service provider data](fo_ds-provider.html).